 Estimates suggest that close to 75% of adults in North America experience some level of dental fear or anxiety.
 Within this group, 5-10% experience a level of anxiety consistent with dental phobia.
 Dental Sedation provides an option for these people to receive necessary treatment comfortably and without anxiety.
 Below I explore some super-important, "need to know" bits of information so you can navigate having dental treatment with sedation.

 Dental sedation is, by definition, a drug-induced alternate state of consciousness that enables dental treatment.
 More plainly, sedation involves using different substances or medical compounds to relax you for your treatment appointment.
 Patients more commonly request dental sedation for longer, more challenging appointments such as for root canal treatment or dental extractions.
+However, some patients will request sedation for shorter appointments for Dental Cleanings and Dental Fillings.

 The degree of relaxation can differ.
 In some cases (like with nitrous oxide or "laughing gas"), you remain conscious but experience extreme relaxation.
 In other cases, a moderate intravenous sedative can make you feel very "whoozy" such that you are awake but cannot really maintain a conversation.
 At the most extreme end of this spectrum is General Anesthesia, under which your are unconscious.
 Generally, as you get into stronger modes of sedation, your health risks go up.